 Even though most of the protestors in the three Balkans states have growing discontent with those in power and a strong desire for change in common, the demonstrations can’t be placed in the same basket.

 The civil upheavals first began in the Republic of Srpska, the Serbian entity of Bosnia and Herzegovina.
-The case of student, who died after alleged police brutality, kindled people’s revolt.
+The case of a student, who died after alleged police brutality, kindled people’s revolt.
 After several weeks, the authorities banned the protests and arrested the organizers.

-In Albania, the unrests are staged by the opposition party with political agenda to call for new elections and bring their party to power.
+In Albania, the unrests are staged by the opposition party with a political agenda to call for new elections and bring their party to power.
 In Serbia, triggered by the beating of an opposition leader, anti-government rallies are a mix of civic activism and political engineering.
 Meanwhile, in Montenegro, the civil disobedience was stoked by the corruption scandal(s) involving senior officials of the ruling party.

 The protests are peaceful, and the civil groups involved are keeping nationalistic opposition away – for now at least.